nirucon/srpod-dmenu/README.md

 ## Optional Live Radio Streaming

 To enable the live radio streaming feature, you need to have the `sverigesradio-dmenu` script installed.
 This script is available at [https://github.com/nirucon/sverigesradio-dmenu](https://github.com/nirucon/sverigesradio-dmenu).
 If installed, the "SR Live radio" option in the menu will allow you to switch to live radio streaming.

+## Testing

+This script has been tested on Arch Linux with `dwm` and `dmenu`.
+Other configurations may work but are not guaranteed.

 ## Troubleshooting